Savannah Necker had an excellent experience at CBS affiliate, WHBF.

 - Search online

-Specific past internships are listed on individual pages here:
+Specific past internships are listed here:

 When can I take internship credit?